 Alone on the street, youth can become victims of violence, develop serious mental health and addiction problems, and be forced to trade sex for food and shelter.

-You might not realize a young person was homeless if you passed them on the street or in the halls of your local school.
-Homeless youth can be found living on the street, on a friend’s couch or in temporary shelter.
+You might not realize a young person is homeless if you pass them on the street or in the halls of your local school.
+Homeless youth can be found living on the street, on a friend’s couch or in a temporary shelter.
 No one’s experience is the same.

-Since 1974 the Family & Youth Services Bureau has, through the Runaway and Homeless Youth Act, provided funding to programs tailored to the needs of homeless and unstably housed teens and young adults.
+Through the Runaway and Homeless Youth Act, the Family & Youth Services Bureau has provided funding to programs tailored to the needs of homeless and unstably housed teens and young adults since 1974.
 Street outreach, emergency shelter and transitional living programs across the country provide young people with the tools and support they need to leave homelessness behind forever.

 Join the conversation and spread the word on social media, encouraging your community to #EndYouthHomelessness.
 Here are some sample messages to get you started:

-Learn what youth homelessness is – and isn’t – to help #EndYouthHomelessness http://youthhomelessness.acf.hhs.gov DYK there's a 24/7 hotline for runaway & #homelessyouth?
-Learn more in this new @FYSBgov PSA http://bit.ly/20epuYi Learn more about FYSB grantees working to #EndYouthHomelessness: http://1.usa.gov/1DhIaKb
+DYK there's a 24/7 hotline for runaway & #homelessyouth?
+Learn more in new PSAs from @FYSBgov http://bit.ly/1OVUj1H